 Raise a book lover by visiting the library every week with your kids.
+Go in depth with these free printable library scavenger hunt sheets.

 Visit for story time, for exploring time, for book browsing time, for curl up with a good book time, for computer time, for social time, for book event time.